andorp/order-taking/README.md

 in production settings and the Idris userbase could be bootstrapped, later the Idris version of these libraries could be written.

+Request: Please consider buying both of the books mentioned above.
+Boths are excellent resources for further studying of the applied subject.

 ## Notes

 This project meant to be a blue-print, example for micro-services written in Idris.
 Its main focus is to reproduce